China and weapons of mass destruction: Delivery systems

-China, along with all other nuclear weapon states and all members of NATO, decided not to sign the UN Treaty on the Prohibition of Nuclear Weapons, a binding agreement for negotiations for the total elimination of nuclear weapons.

-China refused to join talks in 2020 between the US and Russia on extending their bilateral New START nuclear arms reduction treaty, as the Trump administration requested.
-China's position is that as its nuclear warhead arsenal is a small fraction of the US and Russia arsenals, their inclusion in an arms reduction treaty is unnecessary, and that it will join such talks when both US and Russia has reduced their arsenal to near China's level.

-The United States has a classified strategy called Nuclear Employment Guidance, updated by president Joe Biden in March 2024, reported to refocus US nuclear deterrence strategy more toward China.

-On 27 August 2025, China declined US President Donald Trump's proposal to join nuclear disarmament talks with the United States and Russia, calling the idea "neither reasonable nor realistic."
-While Beijing said it is in favor of disarmament in principle, it has regularly rejected invitations from Washington to join talks with Moscow regarding reducing these countries' nuclear arsenals, arguing that the two nations with the largest stockpiles should take primary responsibility for reductions.

-Current and upcoming delivery systems

-Land-based

 The PRC makes use of the country's large geographic area as a strategy to protect its nuclear forces against a theoretical first strike against the country.
 Nuclear missile units are dispersed and missile brigades are not located in the same places as the bases that command them.
 The nuclear forces are commanded by six missile bases located in Liaoning, Anhui, Yunnan, Hunan, Henan, and Gansu.
 Most of the nuclear forces are commanded by the three missile bases in the interior of the country (in Hunan, Henan, and Gansu).

 China stores many of its missiles in huge tunnel complexes; US Representative Michael Turner referring to 2009 Chinese media reports said "This network of tunnels could be in excess of 5,000 kilometers (3,110 miles), and is used to transport nuclear weapons and forces."
 A People's Liberation Army newspaper calls this tunnel system an underground Great Wall of China.
 The PRC has traditionally focused more on its land-based nuclear weapons than other delivery systems as they are more readily controllable by the country's political leadership.

-DF-26

-DF-26 intermediate-range ballistic missile on display.
-Unlike most Chinese nuclear weapons, it is dual-capable; brigades are trained to employ both conventional and nuclear warheads on the missile.

-DF-31/CSS-10

-The Dong Feng 31 (or CSS-10) is a medium-range, three stage, solid propellant intercontinental ballistic missile developed by the People's Republic of China.
-It is a land-based variant of the submarine-launched JL-2.